 The squadron – which was formed in 1930 at RAF Usworth, near Sunderland – also fought in the Battle of Britain.

 No. 607 (County Durham) Squadron received the Freedom of Durham City in 2017.

-Bells will be ringing across the county at 12.30 pm on Sunday as part of a national event.
-The bell-ringing seeks to replicate the events of 100 years ago when news of the Armistice spread through the country and bells that had long been kept silent rang out.
+Bells will ring across the county at 12.30 pm on Sunday as part of a national event.
+The bell-ringing seeks to replicate the events of 100 years ago, when news of the Armistice spread through the country and bells that had long been kept silent rang out.